-This Air Fryer Fried Chicken with a crispy cornflake crust is a yummy alternative to traditional fried chicken.
+This Air Fryer Fried Chicken coats chicken thighs with a crispy cornflake crust for a yummy alternative to traditional fried chicken.
 Juicy, tender, and perfectly spiced, this kid-friendly chicken recipe hits all the right marks with flavor and texture, so you won’t get any complaints!

 Trademark Note: In the spirit of transparency, I want to note that Corn Flakes are a trademarked product.
 Kellogg’s is a proprietary brand that I want to acknowledge and give credit to.